Skip to main content

 a > b // greater than

-Conditions that evaluate to true or false are called Boolean expressions, named after mathematician George Boole.
+Conditions that evaluate to true or false are called Boolean expressions, named after the 19th-century mathematician George Boole who invented the algebra of logic.

 Classify an Angle

 Write code that classifies an angle as acute, right, or obtuse based on its value in degrees.
-Print the result using print().
+Then we'll meet Input() — an interactive value that lets you test every angle without editing your code.

 • Acute: less than 90°